Aryann29/Linkedin-Cover-Letter-Generator-Extension-Using-LLM/README.md

 ## Technologies Used

 - **Flask**: The backend of the application is built using the Flask web framework.

+- **LangChain**: NLP framework to analyze job details and resume to create cover letter content.

 - **OpenAI GPT-3.5**: The OpenAI Language Model is used for generating the cover letter content.